 In May 2010, Bob was elected for a second term as MP for Bromley & Chislehurst.
 He served as Parliamentary Under Secretary of State at the Department of Communities and Local Government until September 2012, with responsibilities for the Fire Service, Thames Gateway, the Olympics, local government and planning.
 In September 2012, he was made Vice Chairman of the Conservative party for Local Government.

-Bob was re-elected for a third term in May 2015 with a majority of 13,564, shortly afterwards being elected on a cross-party basis as Chairman of the Justice Select Committee.
+Bob was re-elected for a third term in May 2015, shortly afterwards being elected on a cross-party basis as Chairman of the Justice Select Committee.
+Following the General Election on 8 June 2017, he was returned unopposed to this role.
 You can find out more about the Committee and its work through the link below:

 As a resident of Chislehurst, Bob is closely involved with a number of local organisations and meets regularly with residents and community groups, voluntary organisations and local businesses, to hear their views, campaign on their behalf and represent their concerns.